HarshithAlva6/interview-prep/Full Stack/code.md

 And voilla!
 You have deployed your application to AWS!

  **Monit:** Used to monitor and manage system resources such as services, processes; files, directories and devices under CPU, memory, disk; and network connections.
 Other examples include Prometheus/ Grafana.
 Runs as a daemon(background) process.
 Runs in cycles of monitoring and sleeping in a configured period.

+ * **Checkpoint - Monitoring** Monitor and autorestart for your app.
+ **Github Actions** - Workflow automation tool used to automate tasks in the app development process.

+ * **Checkpoint - CI/CD** When changes pushed to master, automatically run tests and deploy application to AWS.

+ **Ansible** Open source configuration management, app deployment and provisioning tool